 This patient traveled from the east coast to see Dr. Gutowski as she was told she is not a candidate for a tummy tuck by her local surgeons due to her weight.
 Dr. Gutowski performed high volume 360 degree liposuction and a No-Drain Rapid Recovery Tummy Tuck giving her the result she wanted.

 Muscle Tightening (Rectus Diastasis Repair) with Mesh Support if Needed

 In most cases, pregnancy results in stretching of the abdominal wall and a gap (diastasis) develops between the muscles resulting in a bulge.
-During a tummy tuck, this gap is repaired with sutures.
+During a tummy tuck in Glenview, this gap is repaired with sutures.
 However, when the diastasis is large, or the connective tissue is weak, additional support may give a better result.
-For certain patients, Dr. Gutowski may recommend using an absorbable mesh which is replaced by your body’s own collagen resulting in a stronger repair.
+For certain patients, our surgeons may recommend using an absorbable mesh which is replaced by your body’s own collagen resulting in a stronger repair.
 The mesh is made of the same material as the sutures and is completely gone within a year.